projecttacoma/measure-repository/app/README.md

 <img src="./static/tabs.png" alt="Screenshot of tabs" width="200"/>

-The Repository tab provides functionality for access and interacting with measure artifacts that are in the FHIR Measure Repository Service.
-The Authoring tab focuses on measure artifacts that are in the process of being drafted.
-Artifacts can be copied or moved between these two spaces through _draft_ and _release_ actions, described in the [Viewing](#viewing) and [Editing](#editing) sections.
+The Repository tab provides functionality for accessing and interacting with artifacts that are in the FHIR Measure Repository Service.
+The Authoring tab focuses on artifacts that are in the process of being drafted.
+Artifact content can be copied or moved between these two spaces through _draft_ and _release_ actions, described in the [Viewing](#viewing) and [Editing](#editing) sections.

 Within these tabs, the left panel navigation allows for selecting artifact types or searching (Repository only) for artifacts so that they can be browsed for viewing or actions.

 <img src="./static/navigation.png" alt="Screenshot of navigation" width="250"/>

 ## Landing Page
-The landing page can be accessed on first load or by clicking the Measure Repository home button on the top left.
+The landing page can be accessed on first load or by clicking the Measure Repository home button in the top left corner.
 This page links to resources to learn more about the Measure Repository and shows existing FHIR service capabilities.

 ## Repository Tab
 The Repository tab displays sets of artifacts from the FHIR Measure Repository Service.
 Options allow for viewing resource details or reviewing the resource.